-While possession and use has been legalized and decriminalized, driving under influence of drugs or any impairing substances is still considered illegal.
+While possession and use have been legalized and decriminalized, driving under the influence of drugs or any impairing substances is still considered illegal.
 However, many flout the law, causing a serious threat to road safety.

 In states where the use of marijuana is legalized, law enforcement applies a drug test to identify impairment.
 Similar to the 0.8% blood alcohol threshold, the test analyzes the blood for the TCH content, the chemical in the drug that causes the ‘high’.

 However, according to the AAA, the test is ineffective for the following reasons –